slemanz/ADVANCED_EMBEDDED_C/TDD/test_doubles/README.md

 5) Working with unfinished components during concurrent development.
 6) Avoiding complex configuration requirements of certain dependencies.

-**3. Flexible Application in Testing**
 Using test doubles isn't an all-or-nothing decision.
 Most tests will use a combination of real collaborators and test doubles, and the same code might use different configurations for different test scenarios.
 This flexible approach allows for comprehensive testing while maintaining practical constraints.

+### Faking It in C

+C offers only three fundamental techniques for implementing test doubles: linker substitution, function pointer substitution, and preprocessor substitution.
+Each method serves different purposes and has specific use cases.
+Understanding when to apply each technique is crucial for effective testing in C environments.

+Link-time substitution replaces an entire module for testing purposes.
+This approach is ideal when you need to substitute hardware-dependent modules, third-party libraries, or operating system dependencies for off-target testing.
+It's particularly useful when you don't control the interface of the module being replaced.
+However, if you need to test the actual module itself, you'll require a separate test executable without the test double.

+Function pointer substitution provides precise control by allowing you to replace specific functions for individual test cases.
+While this method offers great flexibility, it comes with trade-offs: increased complexity, RAM usage, and potential impacts on function declaration readability.
+This technique works best when you control the interface and need selective replacement of functions rather than whole modules.

+Preprocessor substitution should be used sparingly, only when other methods won't work.
+It can break unwanted include chains or temporarily override function names, as demonstrated by CppUTest's memory allocation monitoring.
+However, this technique fundamentally changes the compiled code and has widespread effects.
+Whenever possible, consider wrapping problematic code with a controllable interface instead of using preprocessor substitution.

+You can combine link-time and function pointer substitution for enhanced flexibility.
+This hybrid approach uses link-time stubs containing function pointers that can be dynamically overridden by test cases.
+This provides the control of function pointers without requiring interface changes to the depended-on components, offering a powerful solution for complex testing scenarios.